vamsikrishna-1530/reassessment/AWS.md

 # **Configuring AWS Services**

+Certainly!
+Let's break this down into a question-answer format as if it were part of an interview.

+### Interviewer:

+**Can you describe your experience with configuring cloud services?
+Have you ever set up any of them yourself or do you generally use them on a daily basis?**

+### Candidate:

+Certainly!
+My experience with cloud services primarily lies within the AWS ecosystem, particularly for frontend and backend integration of ReactJS applications.
+While my role often involves using these services on a daily basis, I have also had hands-on experience configuring them.

+#### Amplify:
+I have configured AWS Amplify to streamline the deployment of frontend ReactJS applications.
+Amplify makes it easy to handle authentication, datastore, APIs, and hosting.
+I have set up continuous deployment and integrated it with GitHub, enabling automated code deployments.

+#### AppSync:
+For GraphQL APIs, I have utilized AWS AppSync.
+I have gone through the setup processes including defining GraphQL schemas, resolvers, and connecting data sources.
+This often involves configuring DynamoDB tables which AppSync can access and harmonize through its resolvers.

+#### Cognito:
+Another service I have hands-on experience configuring is AWS Cognito for user authentication and authorization.
+I have created Cognito User Pools and Identity Pools, configured authentication methods, and customized authorization flows to ensure secure access to application resources.

+#### Lambda:
+I have set up AWS Lambda functions to handle serverless backend logic.
+This includes writing the Lambda function code, setting up execution roles and triggers, connecting Lambda functions with other AWS services such as S3, DynamoDB, and API Gateway, and configuring permissions.

+In summary, while I do use these services on a daily basis, I have also been involved in the initial configuration and setup to ensure they work seamlessly with our applications.
+This hands-on experience has given me a strong understanding of how these services operate and how they can be optimized for our development needs.

 **1. AWS Amplify:**
 AWS Amplify simplifies the process of building scalable and secure full-stack applications powered by AWS.
 Here's an overview of the configuration process: